 The parking lot isn’t very big and it might be difficult to find a parking spot as this natural marvel grows in popularity.
-If you do manage to snag a spot, it’s $2 an hour to leave your car there.
+If you do manage to snag a spot, it’s $5 a day to leave your car there.
+The last time I visited, there was a parking limit of one hour.
 You shouldn’t need any longer than an hour unless you plan to hike to other nearby waterfalls, like Sherman Falls.

 While Tiffany Falls can dry up in the summer months, you’re nearly guaranteed a glimpse of this frozen scene in the winter.
 In fact, the Hamilton Conservation Authority allows ice climbing here if you’re feeling adventurous.
 Ice climbers must take a class with OneAxe Pursuits or be a member of the Alpine Club of Canada to climb here.

 For the rest of us, we can enjoy Tiffany Falls in winter from the base of the waterfall.
 This year, it’s completely frozen due to the unseasonably cold temperatures in southern Ontario.